ibm-cloud-docs/event-notifications/en-cbr.md

 After you set up your {{site.data.keyword.en_short}} service instance, you can manage access by using [context-based restrictions (CBR)](https://cloud.ibm.com/context-based-restrictions/overview){: external}.
 {: shortdesc}

-Any Activity Tracker or audit log events generated come from the context-based restrictions service, and not IBM Cloud Event Notifications.
+Any audit log events generated come from the context-based restrictions service, and not IBM Cloud Event Notifications.
 For more information, see [Monitoring context-based restrictions](/docs/account?topic=account-cbr-monitor).

 ## How IBM Cloud Event Notifications Service integrates with context-based restrictions
 {: #en-manage-cbr-settings}